janboone/department/meetingMarch2016.md

 * people have accumulated research budgets in the past, that we cannot afford to spend at the moment
 * apologies for this ...
 * if you want to spend more than 1500 per year from your personal research budget, ask HoDs first
+* for expenditures below 1500, check with Korine first
+* with external projects you can --at max.-- add 3000 euro per year to your research budget
 * if you do not have a PRB, you can ask HoDs to spend at max.
 1500 euro per year as part of dept. research budget
 * once our budget improves, we can relax these rules